| | | |

 • Preheat the pizzelle maker according to the manufacturer’s instructions.

-• In a small bowl, mix together the flour and baking powder.
-Add to the wet ingredients and mix until all the flour is incorporated.
+• In a small bowl, whisk together the flour and baking powder.
+Add the dry ingredients to the wet ingredients and stir until all the flour is incorporated.
 The batter should be sticky and fairly thick.
 If it’s quite runny, add just a little more flour.

 • Bake the pizzelles according to your machine’s instructions.
 For my machine, I place 1 1/2 tablespoons of dough on each mold, close the machine, and bake for about 30 seconds (or until it stops steaming).